GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - Notes about GLTF viewers:
   - `GM Viewer` is for v2.0 glTF files and is currently using Google's [model-viewer](https://github.com/google/model-viewer) web component:
-    - Local loading only supports self-contained models, either embedded GLTF or binary GLB
+    - Local loading currently only supports self-contained models, either embedded GLTF or binary GLB
-    - Error handling narrows down to showing the `ERROR!` message so check the console output for any details
+    - Error handling narrows down to showing the `ERROR!` message so check the console output for details
   - `GLTF Viewer` is for v2.0 glTF files and is currently using r158 of three.js:
-    - doesn't support `pbrSpecularGlossiness` extension
+    - doesn't support `pbrSpecularGlossiness`
   - `GLTFS Viewer` is for v2.0 glTF files and is currently using r150 of three.js:
-    - supports `pbrSpecularGlossiness` extension
+    - supports `pbrSpecularGlossiness`
     - doesn't support `Anisotropy`
   - `GLTF Legacy` viewer is for v1.0 glTF files and is purely experimental and rather limited (see notes further below)